wixplosives/pleb/README.md

 ## Features

 - Works locally and in CI. `npx pleb [command]` in mind.
 - Supports both single package and yarn workspace setups.
--   Skips already-published versions when publishing.
+- Skips already-published versions and private packages when publishing.
 - Loads and uses user's npm authentication.

 ## Commands